Southwest's Fares, Customer Service, and Check In Process Reviewed

 You can check in online as early as 24 hours prior to departure.
 Do this!
 Check in online even if you don't have access to a printer.

 Those who check in first win a spot in the coveted "A" group, for example "A-18."
 The Bs follow.
-If you wait to check in at an airport counter or kiosk at the last minute, you'll probably end up in the dreaded "C" group, if your flight is reasonably full, as most Southwest flights are.
+If you wait to check in at an airport counter or kiosk at the last minute, you will likely end up in the dreaded "C" group, if your flight is reasonably full, as most Southwest flights are.

 As you can see, the "A's" have the best choice of window or aisle seats or sitting with their friends or family.
-The "C's" often up in middle seats.
+The "C's" may end up in middle seats.

-We very much like this system.
+Doc V very much likes this system.
 It's based on how important it is for you to check in early.
 It's quick and easy.

-The only exceptions are the physically challenged who board early and those who paid the highest business fare who are assigned one of the first few numbers in the "A" group, if available.
+Currently, the sole exceptions are the physically challenged who board early and those who paid the highest business fare who are assigned one of the first few numbers in the "A" group, when available.

 With the exception of the DING fares discussed below, Southwest's best fares usually come to early bookers, but you don't need to